taewookim03/Tatamibari/README.md

 https://taewookim03.github.io/tatamibari-web/

 ##Solving algorithm:
 I have implemented an optimized backtracking algorithm (a la common sudoku solving algorithm) to solve any instance of a Tatamibari puzzle.
-It is presented and takes input like a leetcode-style problem - try it out!
-Problem and solution available [here](https://github.com/taewookim03/Algorithms/blob/master/src/Other/tatamibari_solver.java)
+Do try implementing one own your own, and let me know of any cool solutions!
+Problem statement and my solution available [here](https://github.com/taewookim03/Algorithms/blob/master/src/Other/tatamibari_solver.java)

 ##More info/rules:
 http://www.janko.at/Raetsel/Nikoli/Tatamibari.htm